Humans-of-Julia/StaticWebPages.jl/README.md

 Publications("publications.bib")
 ```

-To add labels to the publications entries, please add a `labels` field to your entries.
+To add labels to the publications entries, please add a `swp-labels` field to your entries.
+A `labels` field is also accepted, but will also appear in the bibTeX citation generated for that article.
 For instance,

 ```latex
 @inproceedings{parmentier2019introducing,